JGSolutions/jerry-gagliano/posts/current-state-of-pwa.md

 ## What's the Advantage?

-PWAs are all web based and can use any javascript framework to develop a PWA without the need for plugins with having ONE code base to maintain.
+PWAs are all web-based and can use any javascript framework to develop a PWA without the need for plugins with having ONE code base to maintain.
 PWA are smaller in size that take less space on the user's device.

-Huge advantage is that PWAs don't need to go through the Apple or Google store as we saw above.
-PWAs are dependant on the web, which anyone can find easily on a mobile or desktop device.
-Revenue or subscription fees for businesses won't be shared with the big companies (Apple Or Google).
+Huge advantage is that PWAs don't need to go through the Apple or Google store without paying any fees.
+PWAs is dependant on the web, which anyone can find easily on a mobile or desktop device.

 ## Support on Browsers?

 Google, Microsoft and Apple are supporting PWA apps in their browsers (Chrome, Safari & Edge).
-PWAs can be installed on a Windows desktop, Android and MacOS or iOS.
-Unfortuntaly Safari on iOS Apple (iOS) are missing some key features that held back for attaction for development for PWAs.
+PWAs can be installed on a Windows desktop, Android, MacOS or iOS.
+Unfortunately Safari on iOS Apple (iOS) are missing some key features that held back for attaction for development for PWAs.
 Here are the two main features.

 - Push Notifications
 - Installable Prompt
+- Manifest.json file

 My opinion, Apple for not supporting these features delayed the community releasing PWA apps on iOS as notifications are usually a key feature to engage users.
 If Apple did release web notifications it would have been a different ball game, with more PWAs on iOS devices.
 Apple's target plan to release this feature are in 2023. [iOS Upcoming Features](https://www.apple.com/ios/ios-16/features/) Let's cross our fingers!

-If push notifications are the major draw back then you can always use [Capacitor](https://capacitorjs.com/) that wraps your PWA as a native app and releases it to the Apple store.
+If push notifications are the major draw back then you can always use [Capacitor](https://capacitorjs.com/) that wraps your PWA as a native app and release it to the Apple store.

 ## How's the Community?